Harvard Waitlist: Stats & How to Get Off

 3. What Percentage of Waitlisted Students Actually End Up Getting Accepted?

-Harvard, unfortunately, does not publish how many people were placed on the waitlist for any given year.
-However, from the Harvard website, we can see that 36 students were accepted from the waitlist for the 2026 class.
+Unfortunately, Harvard does not publish the number of people placed on the waitlist for any given year.
+However, the Harvard website shows that 36 students were accepted from the waitlist for the 2026 class.

 Final Thoughts